-If you're using Twitter to network for your career or business, it's essential to ensure your social profile stands out and appeals to your target audience.
+If you're using Twitter to network for your business, it's essential to ensure your social profile stands out and appeals to your target audience.

 That doesn't just mean taking a closer look at what your bio and avatar say about you.
 It's also about social media optimisation, i.e. taking steps to make sure you're easy to find by potential clients, associates or helpful contacts via the micro-blogging site.